Rakesh095-dvops/Microservices-k8s/README.md

 # Microservices-Task

 ## Overview
-This document provides details on testing various services after running the `docker-compose` file.
+This document provides details of microservices application on Kubernetes using Minikube, ensuring proper service communication and configuration.
 These services include User, Product, Order, and Gateway Services.
 Each service has its own endpoints for testing purposes.

 ---

-## Services and Endpoints
+## 1. Services and Endpoints local testing

 ### **User Service**
 - **Base URL:** `http://localhost:3000`